mabhi2112/GSIV20_Abhishek_Mohan/README.md

 step 2: Run npm install to install all the dependencies used in the project.

 step3 : Open it on local host and you are good to go.

+What I have done to make it more responsive is that I have added debouncing to make it look more cool and optimised at the same time.